 - Proper air circulation throughout the property.

-As soon as you notice signs of mold, be sure to look in all places to find where it may be hiding.
-You can also call Ibx Services for professional mould removal services to inspect, remediate, and prevent it from occurring in the future.
+As soon as you notice signs of mould, be sure to look in all places to find where it may be hiding.
+You can also call IBX Services for professional mould removal services to inspect, remediate, and prevent it from occurring in the future.
 The technicians have years of experience and ongoing training to ensure their services are updated and the most effective.